Get a quote

 How home insurance handles a leaking roof

 In this scenario, “covered peril” causes your roof to leak.
 That just means that the event that created the roof leak is already covered by your insurance policy.
-An HO3 policy, for example, is an open perils policy, so it covers damage from most events, including:
+An HO3 policy, for example, is an open perils policy, so it typically covers damage from most events, including:

 • Lightning strikes